lisieux-s/lisieux-s/README.md

 ### Hello!
-Inspired by the need to create, I am currently a Full-Stack Dev student at Driven Education and a Biomedical Engineering and Neuroscience student at UFABC.
+* Inspired by the drive to create
+* Full-Stack Dev student at Driven Education
+* Biomedical Engineering and Neuroscience student at UFABC
-I look forward to integrating these learnings towards software that will help us be happier, healthier human beings.
+* I seek to write software that will help us be happier, healthier human beings

 ### Languages and tools:
 <span>